|

 Custom Bean Override Support

-The three annotations mentioned above build upon the @BeanOverride
+The three annotations mentioned above build upon the @BeanOverride meta-annotation and

 associated infrastructure, which allows one to define custom bean overriding variants.